How to Scale a Business

 - Eventually becoming a public company so that shares in the business can be bought and sold on a stock exchange, giving the owner(s) an opportunity to sell shares and recoup their investment

 Many successful organizations start out as home-based businesses.
 While a home office has many advantages including minimal overhead it is more suited to solo entrepreneurs and virtual businesses.
-Other home-based businesses that are in an expansion phase may eventually prefer to move into commercial office space to give a more professional look to the organization, especially if additional staff are required and the business requires regular face-to-face meetings with clients.
+Other home-based businesses that are in an expansion phase may eventually prefer to move into commercial office space to give a more professional look to the organization, especially if additional staff is required and the business requires regular face-to-face meetings with clients.

-How to Scale a Business: Issues to Consider Before Expansion
+Issues to Consider Before Expansion

 Scaling a business always involves a degree of uncertainty so careful planning and prior consideration of the potential issues is a must: